TCU and Central Bank target illegal online gambling operations

 The audit reinforces that enforcement against Brazil’s illegal betting market remains fragmented and only partially effective.

-More effective action against illegal bets would benefit not only duly licensed operators, which incur significant compliance costs under the Brazilian regulatory framework, but also other market participants, bettors, and the Federal Government itself, which has a direct interest in increased tax collection and more effective market oversight.
+More effective action against illegal online gambling would benefit not only duly licensed operators, which incur significant compliance costs under the Brazilian regulatory framework, but also other market participants, bettors, and the Federal Government itself, which has a direct interest in increased tax collection and more effective market oversight.

-In particular, the TCU’s call for a more coordinated and proactive role by other authorities, especially the Central Bank of Brazil and Coaf, may create momentum for more effective action against companies involved in processing payments for illegal bets.
-The Central Bank"s immediate action appears to be a direct outcome, strengthening the oversight framework.
+In particular, the TCU’s call for a more effective and proactive role by other authorities, especially the Central Bank of Brazil and the Financial Activities Control Council (Coaf in Brazil), may create momentum for more effective action against companies involved in processing payments for illegal online gambling operators.
+The Central Bank"s immediate action reinforces this theory, strengthening the oversight framework.

-Taken together, the TCU’s recommendations and the Federal Government’s broader efforts to strengthen the regulatory framework, particularly through the SPA, may support more sustainable growth in the Brazilian betting market while promoting safer offerings of betting products and services.
+Therefore, TCU’s recommendations and the Federal Government’s broader efforts to enhance the regulatory framework, particularly through the Central Bank the SPA, may support more sustainable growth in the Brazilian betting market while promoting safer offerings of betting products and services.

 Click here to access the full text of the TCU’s decision (Ruling No. 1296/2026 – Plenary).
 Click here to access the Resolution BCB No. 569 (both in Portuguese).